cheqd/node-docs/docs/validator-guide/how-to-move-node.md

 Here you can pick up the version what you want.

-#### Home directory
+#### 2. Select Home directory

 `Set path for cheqd user's home directory [default: /home/cheqd]:`.

-This is essentialy a question about where the home directory,  `.cheqdnode`, is located or will be.
+This is essentialy a question about where the home directory,  `cheqdnode`, is located or will be.

-I's also up to operator where they want to store `data`, `config` and `log` directories.
+It is up to operator where they want to store `data`, `config` and `log` directories.

-#### Setup node
+#### 3. Setup node

 `Do you want to setup a new cheqd-node? (yes/no) [default: yes]:`

 Here the expected answer is `No`.

 The main idea is that our old `config` directory will be used and `data` will be restored from the snapshot.

 We don't need to setup the new one.

-#### Network selecting
+#### 4. Select Network

 `Select cheqd network to join (testnet/mainnet) [default: mainnet]:`

 For now, we have 2 networks, `testnet` and `mainnet`.

-Please, type here which chain you want to use or just keep the default by clicking `Enter`.
+Type whichever chain you want to use or just keep the default by clicking `Enter`.

-#### Cosmovisor option
+#### 5. Specify Cosmovisor option

-`Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]:` .
+`Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]:`.

 This is also up to the operator.

-#### Snapshot using
+#### 6. Specify if you are using a snapshot

-`CAUTION: Downloading a snapshot replaces your existing copy of chain data.
+> CAUTION: Downloading a snapshot replaces your existing copy of chain data.
 Usually safe to use this option when doing a fresh installation.
-Do you want to download a snapshot of the existing chain to speed up node synchronisation? (yes/no) [default: yes]:`
+Do you want to download a snapshot of the existing chain to speed up node synchronisation? (yes/no) [default: yes]

 On this question we recommend to answer `Yes`, cause it will help you to catchup with other nodes in the network.
 That is the main feature from this installer.